 This question will help you to understand the same.

 Help your client to assert his individuality.
-Understand the fact that your client is lost and is underestimating himself.
+Through my practical knowledge, it is crucial to understand the fact that your client is lost and is underestimating himself.

 Your job is to revive a fresh stream of confidence and motivation in him.